About the Book

 MyOpenMath provides free, algorithmically-generated homework for every problem in the text.

 There is a growing community of like-minded educators who have decided to reduce the burden of textbook costs on our students by creating and freely sharing high-quality materials.
 Several members of the mathematics department at Frederick Community College in Frederick, Maryland joined this community, building on the work of others by remixing and adding to what they wrote, and the result is this textbook.

 We believe that knowledge does not belong to any one of us, so our job is to share it rather than hoarding it.
 We wrote this book to accomplish that purpose.

-and the rest of the math department at FCC provided help in reviewing and editing the text.
-Special thanks to Greg Coldren and Pei Taverner, in addition to those listed above, who also helped review chapters other than their own.
+Chapter authors include Josiah Hartley (who also created the videos and wrote the MyOpenMath exercises), Val Lochman, and Erum Marfani, and the rest of the math department at FCC provided help in reviewing and editing the text.
+Special thanks to Greg Coldren and Pei Taverner, who also helped review some chapters.

 We used Math in Society, another open textbook written for a similar course, as our starting point.
-Many of the examples, exercises, and explanations were copied from that book, and we owe the author, David Lippman, a tremendous debt of gratitude for showing us that a project like this could be done, and giving us so much to work with.
+Many of the examples, exercises, and explanations were built off of ones from that book, and we owe the author, David Lippman, a tremendous debt of gratitude for showing us that a project like this could be done, and giving us so much to work with.
 He also has done a fantastic job of designing MyOpenMath, which we use for free online homework.

 We also used material from the OpenStax College Introductory Statistics textbook, an open peer-reviewed text.

-We'd also like to thank the math department at FCC for their unflagging support, especially our department chair, Gary Hull, who not only provided us with backing and encouragement, but also gave us a booklet that he had spent many hours writing for the same course.
+We'd also like to thank the math department at FCC for their unflagging support, especially our department chair at the time, Gary Hull, who not only provided us with backing and encouragement, but also gave us a booklet that he had spent many hours writing for the same course.